 When we diet to lose weight, our RMR tends to decrease.
 This occurs in part due to the loss of LBM and BF.
 When losing a significant amount of BW some of our organs (which are very metabolically active) may decrease in size, further leading to a decrease in RMR.
 This is less likely to occur if we start dieting from a non-obese state, though it may occur to a degree in the liver.(Shen, 2021) On the other hand, exercise has at most a minimal impact on RMR, and possibly has no impact.(MacKenzie-Shalders, 2020)

-Additionally, there is an adaptive component frequently termed adaptive thermogenesis that leads to a further decrease in RMR while actively losing weight (you can think of this as the body trying to fight to maintain its current BW); this is variable between people.
+Additionally, there is an adaptive component frequently termed adaptive thermogenesis that leads to a further decrease in RMR and other aspects of energy expenditure while actively losing weight (you can think of this as the body trying to fight to maintain its current BW); this is variable between people.
 Thus, some will have their RMR drop more than others in response to dieting.
-Of note, adaptive thermogenesis typically disappears once one is maintaining their new lower BW; when you are not actively dieting it will trend back to what you expect from your overall new LBM and BF.(Ostendorf, 2018; Martins, 2020; Müller, 2021; Nunes, 2021)
+It is not clear exactly how this should be measured, and different measurement strategies yield results.(Nunes, 2021b) Of note, adaptive thermogenesis typically disappears once one is maintaining their new lower BW; when you are not actively dieting it will trend back to what you expect from your overall new LBM and BF.(Ostendorf, 2018; Martins, 2020; Müller, 2021; Nunes, 2021a)

 Example: You may have read that a 3,500 kcal deficit equates to losing 1 pound of BF.
 So if you normally eat 2,000 kcal/day with a TDEE of 2,000 kcal/day and decrease your calories by 500 kcal per day (500 per day = 3,500 per week) to 1,500 kcal per day, you may expect to lose 1 pound of BF in 1 week.
 However, if your RMR drops by say 150 kcal/day, your new TDEE is 1,850 kcal/day.
 With your current 1,500 kcal/day diet your caloric deficit is actually 350 kcal/day.
 So instead of taking 7 days to lose 1 pound of BF we may expect it to take 10 days (350 kcal/day * 10 days = 3,500 kcal).
 However, other changes also occur (see further examples below).